w00000dy/ESP-Relay/README.md

 ## Fully customizable ✏️
 In the settings page you can add your relays and even set the gpio pin.
 <img src="/images/ESP-Relay-settings.png">
+## Fail-Safe system
+In case of a crash, the software automatically detects it and recovers.